How should you go about preparing for your Oxford PPE application, as well as preparing for your other four options?

 During your interview at Oxford, the TSA might be part of the topics discussed (including your essay) so make sure to work hard to get a high score.
 The last thing you would want is to discuss an essay that you are not particularly proud of having written.

-Interview preparation for PPE
+Interview preparation for Oxford PPE

 Interviewing at Oxford can be overwhelming, so you must be prepared.
 For a PPE interview, they will give you some material (anything from a graph to an article) which you will have to “study”.
 What they are trying to do is see how you react to new information and how you process it.
 This will form the basis of your interview discussion but be prepared to quickly assimilate more information and change your argument.

 Make sure to demonstrate a genuine interest in the subjects of economics, politics, and philosophy.
 The interviewers want a keen student who will excel during the three years and it is hard to do that if you are not remotely interested in the course.
+Find out more about this step of the process in our Oxford PPE Interview Guide.

 The PPE faculty recommends that you get a good grasp of the contemporary social and political climate before your interview.
 Topics such as vaccine distribution, Brexit, and institutionalised racism are all complex and extremely relevant topics of today’s society.
 An interest in political and social issues is vital.